phil-willis/phil-willis.github.io/_posts/react.md

 ## useCallback
+- This hook is useful when you have a component with a child frequently re-rendering, and you pass a callback to it
 - The `useCallback()` hook returns (aka memoizes) the function instance between renderings
 - `useCallback()` solves the problem of *functions equality check*
 - A function definition share the same code source but when used they are different function objects.